laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-07-neurocomp/index.md

 ---
+title: Modeling spatial integration in the ocular following response using a probabilistic framework
+authors:
+- Laurent U Perrinet
+- Guillaume S Masson
+date: '2007-01-01'
+publishDate: '2024-08-06T07:35:49.216232Z'
+publication_types:
+- article-journal
+publication: '*Journal of Physiology-Paris*'
+doi: 10.1016/j.jphysparis.2007.10.011
-abstract: 'The machinery behind the visual perception of motion and the subsequent sensori-motor transformation, such as in Ocular Following Response (OFR), is confronted to uncertainties which are efficiently resolved in the primate''s visual system.
+abstract: "The machinery behind the visual perception of motion and the subsequent sensori-motor transformation, such as in Ocular Following Response (OFR), is confronted to uncertainties which are efficiently resolved in the primate's visual system.
   We may understand this response as an ideal observer in a probabilistic framework by using Bayesian theory (Weiss et al., 2002) which we previously proved to be successfully adapted to model the OFR for different levels of noise with full field gratings